CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab2.md

 1. Under the **Chat Session** pane, you can start testing out your prompts by entering the query like this.

     ```
-    How to operate Android Auto in Porche Taycan? give step-by-step instructions
+    How to operate Android Auto in the Porsche Taycan? give step-by-step instructions
     ```

       ![chat-session-one](images/l2t3p2.png)

 1. You can customize the responses of your bot by  updating the message `Your name is Alice.
-You are an AI assistant that helps people find information about Porche cars.
+You are an AI assistant that helps people find information about Porsche cars.
 Your responses should not contain any harmful information` **(1)** under **Give the model instructions and context**  and click on **Apply changes** **(2)**.

    ![assistant-setup-system-message](images/chat-1.png)